dougUCN/qComsol/README.md

                         Delay time for job resubmission [min]
   -t TRIES, --tries TRIES
                         Max # tries for resubmission
-  -r, --removePBS       Removes PBS job submission scripts at the end of a run
+  -r, --removePBS       Removes PBS job submission scripts
 </pre>

 comsolJob.pbs
 ----------------
 Tells the torque queue to run the comsol file

 Change settings here appropriately.
+I've currently picked arbitrary values for vmem and ppn.
+For configuring multiple node parallelization check out the "Useful documentation on Torque and Comsol" section

-Please note that $FILENAME, $TRIESLEFT, $DELAY, and $COMSOL_JOB are not actually environment variables.
+Please note that $FILENAME, $TRIESLEFT, $DELAY,and $COMSOL_JOB are not actually environment variables.
 They are edited by qComsol.py

 check.pbs
 ---------------
 Note that the [--delay] flag in qComsol.py is limited by the wall time you set in this config file

 Python version
 ------------------